 While PSM and eDRX can be robust solutions for IoT businesses, there are a few disadvantages.
 Your operator might not offer either of these technologies.
 Additionally, PSM devices will be inaccessible at regular intervals, which can be a problem in certain circumstances.

-Learn more about low-power IoT solutions with JT IoT
+Learn more about low-power IoT solutions with Velos IoT

-Your IoT business can reach out to JT IoT for more information on low-power solutions for your devices today.
-We can discuss opportunities and solutions for your business using expert knowledge on IoT devices and operator insights.
+Your IoT business can reach out to Velos IoT for more information on low-power solutions for your devices today.
+We can discuss opportunities and solutions for your business using expert knowledge of IoT devices and operator insights.

 Alternatively, check out our LTE-M Coverage Map to see where we can have you covered.